jok1990/Front-End-Web-Developer-Assessment/README.md

 # Front End Web Developer Assessment

 Using the data provided in this repo, you will be creating two **responsive** and interactive assets using **HTML, CSS, and JavaScript**.
+Feel free to use any CSS or JS libraries to complete the assessment.
+Don’t be afraid to flex your creativity to make the interactives visually impressive.

 ## Part 1: Map
 Create a map of the United States of America using **data-states.csv**.
 Each state should be shaded or colored according to the "Percent of Population" column.